 - Golf net

 Launch monitors track data like ball speed, spin rate, and clubhead impact.
 They provide instant feedback during practice sessions.
-Models range from $200 to several thousand dollars depending on features. - Indoor golf simulator
+Models range from around $200 to several thousand dollars depending on features. - Indoor golf simulator

 These mats protect floors while simulating turf interaction underfoot during swings or chip shots. - Putting aids